CeciliaLe07/Twiter-bots-analysis/README.md

 - Fenwick McKelvey and Elizabeth Dubois.
 Computational propaganda in canada: The use of political bots. *The Computational Propaganda Project Working Paper Series*, 2017.

 - Pablo Suárez-Serrato, Margaret E Roberts, Clayton Davis, and Filippo Menczer.
 On the influence of social bots in online protests. *International Conference on Social Informatics*, pages 269–278, 2016.

+- Robert Tibshirani, Guenther Walther, and Trevor Hastie.
+Estimating the number of clusters in a data set via the gap statistic. *Journal of the Royal Statistical Society: Series B (Statistical Methodology)*, 63(2):411–423, 2001.

+- Daniela M Witten and Robert Tibshirani.
+A framework for feature selection in clustering. *Journal of the American Statistical Association*, 105(490):713–726, 2010.